Power Computing Corporation

 Power Computing Corporation (often referred to as Power Computing) was the first company selected by Apple Inc to create Macintosh-compatible computers ("Mac clones").
-Stephen “Steve” Kahng, a computer engineer best known for his design of the Leading Edge Model D, founded the company in November 1993.
-Power Computing started out with financial backing from Olivetti (US$5 million) and $4 million of Mr. Kahng's money.
+Stephen “Steve” Kahng, a computer engineer best known for his design of the Leading Edge Model D IBM PC clone, founded the company in November 1993.
+Power Computing started out with financial backing from Olivetti and Kahng.

 The first Mac-compatible (clone) PC shipped in May 1995.
 Like Dell Computer, Power Computing followed a direct, build-to-order sales model.
 In one year, Power Computing shipped 100,000 units with revenues of $250 million in the first year.
 Power Computing was the first company to sell $1,000,000 of products on the Internet.

 Power Computing released upgraded models until 1997 with revenues reaching $400 million a year.
 The Mac clone business was stopped after Steve Jobs returned as interim CEO of Apple in July 1997.
 In September, Apple bought the core assets of Power Computing for $100 million in Apple stock and terminated the Mac cloning business.